-It’s easy to think of KubeVirt or Virtlet as an “either/or” proposition; after all, they both enable you to run Virtual Machines on Kubernetes, so one must be better for you than the other, right?
+It’s easy to think of KubeVirt vs. Virtlet as an “either/or” proposition; after all, they both enable you to deploy Virtual Machines on Kubernetes, so one must be better for you than the other, right?
 Well, no. Which one you should use is going to depend on your individual situation, as these two tools are very, very different.

 These two different approaches to handling VMs in Kubernetes lead to significant differences in terms of capabilities and management.
-In this article, we’ll talk about the pros and cons of each, and when you’d choose one over the other.
+In this article, we’ll talk about the pros and cons of Kubevirt vs. Virtlet, and when you’d choose one type of virtualization technology over the other.

 KubeVirt pros and cons

-One of the biggest limitation of KubeVirt, however, is that its VMs cannot be used as a part of Deployments/ReplicaSets/DaemonSets.
+One of the biggest limitations of KubeVirt vs. Virtlet, however, is that its VMs cannot be used as a part of Deployments/ReplicaSets/DaemonSets.
 Where Virtlet VMs get this feature for free, KubeVirt has to reimplement ReplicaSet as VirtualMachineReplicaSet.

 Virtlet pros and cons